Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

         balance between funding sources.
 2. Use of training funds
-    a)  The head of the training unit decides on the use of training funds according to the unit\'s internal spending regulations;
+    a)  The head of the training unit decides on the use of training funds according to the unit's internal spending regulations;
     b)  The unit managing the training funding source is responsible for paying the funding to the unit performing the training coordination tasks according to the rates and norms prescribed